coronel08/my-notes/notes/docs/aws.md

     * Envelope Encryption - anything over 4kb needs to be encrypted using Envelope Encryption, using GenerateDataKey API
 * AWS Web Application Firewall (WAF) - used to monitor HTTP and HTTPS requests that are forwarded to Amazon CloudFront or Load Balancer
 * AWS Inspector - Automated security assessment service that helps improve the security and compliance
 * SSM Parameter Store - store configuration and secrets encrypted by KMS.
 Configured using path and IAM policies.
-Integrates with CloudWatch and Cloudformation
+Integrates with CloudWatch and Cloudformation.
+Doesn't automatically rotate the database credential
     * SecureString - plain text parameter name with an encrypted value. only uses one call to get
 * AWS Secrets Manager - force rotation of secrets every X days.
 Secrets are encrypted using KMS.
-Integrate with RDS.
+Integrate with RDS, RedShift, and DocumentDB.
 More expensive than SSM Parameter Store.
 Can't be used for encrypting data at rest.

 ### Amazon Cognito
 * Amazon Cognito - let's customers add user sign in with Facebook, Google, Amazon.
 Helpful for hundreds of users, mobile users, or authenticate with SAML